-If you or someone you know would benefit from the outreach of one of our care ministries, contact Jan Brown.
+If you or someone you know would benefit from the outreach of one of our care ministries, contact our Pastoral Care Manager, Rev. Sarah Rentzel Jones, at 402-884-8025 or email@example.com; or the church office at 402.391.0350, firstname.lastname@example.org.

 AGAPE GRIEF SUPPORT

-- Pastoral Care Coordinator visits at home and in care facilities, including grief and loss conversations
+- Arrange for Pastor visits at home and in care facilities, including grief and loss conversations

 - Individual consultations with our funeral coordinator and pastors to plan the service

-- Fellowship meals the days of the funeral, provided by our volunteer AGAPE team
+- Fellowship meals on the day of the funeral, provided by our volunteer AGAPE team

 - Confidential prayers through the congregation’s prayer chain

-- Visits or calls by the Pastoral Care Coordinator or a Care Team volunteer
+Visits or calls by the Pastoral Care Manager or a Care Team volunteer

 You may choose to serve on one of these teams and/or receive care from one of these teams.
-In either case, please contact Jan Brown or call the church office.
-We want to help you in the challenging times and remind you that you’re a valuable part of our faith community.
+In either case, please contact Pastoral Care Manager, Rev. Sarah Rentzel Jones, at 402-884-8025 or email@example.com; or the church office at 402.391.0350 or firstname.lastname@example.org.
+We want to help you in challenging times and remind you that you’re a valuable part of our faith community.

 PASTORAL CARE OUTREACH

 Stephen Ministry is a peer-based, compassionate and confidential outreach program.
-Members of Countryside are intensely trained to provide Christian caregiving to those adults who are in the midst of grief, loneliness, serious illness, or a crisis in job, marriage, or family.
+Members of Countryside are intensely trained to provide Christian caregiving to those adults who are in the midst of grief, loneliness, serious illness, or a crisis in their job, marriage, or family.
 Care recipients benefit because they receive prayer and support throughout the crises they face.
-Stephen Ministers benefit through spiritual growth they experience from being involved in meaningful ministry.
-Our church as a whole benefits because this ministry enriches and expands our mission, creating a more caring culture.
+Stephen Ministers benefit through the spiritual growth they experience from being involved in meaningful ministry.
+Our church, as a whole, benefits because this ministry enriches and expands our mission, creating a more caring culture.

 Stephen Ministry began in 1975 when Dr. Kenneth Haugk, a Lutheran pastor and psychologist in St. Louis, saw that there were many more needs for care in his congregation than he alone could meet.
 Dr. Haugk drew from his background in pastoral care and clinical psychology to train nine of his parishioners to provide biblically based, psychologically sound, one-on-one care.
 Today more than 8,000 congregations from 100 denominations are involved in Stephen Ministry.
 Stephen Ministry at Countryside began in 1986 and remains a vital dimension of Pastoral Care.

-If you would like to speak with a Stephen Minister or want more information on becoming a Stephen Minister, contact Jan Brown, Pastoral Care Coordinator.
-Weekly training classes usually begin in the late fall and last for several months
+If you would like to speak with a Stephen Minister or want more information on becoming a Stephen Minister, contact Pastoral Care Manager, Rev. Sarah Rentzel Jones, at 402-884-8025 or email@example.com; or the office at 402.391.0350, or firstname.lastname@example.org.